What is financial aid?

 Where can I get help?

 One of your biggest concerns might be, "How am I going to pay for school?"
 Our experienced, helpful staff can guide you to many sources of financial aid.
 Some students qualify for grants.
 Many can receive loans with a variety of repayment options.
 Scholarships are also a possibility.
 And you might even pick up a work-study job on campus.
+We also provide a Paympent Plan that can help as well.
 Whatever your situation....traditional, nontraditional, veteran, single parent....we will help you navigate your financial options.

 Additional information, definitions, and answers to questions can be obtained from the U.S. Department of Education by following this link.